coderx04/python-secret-auction/README.md

 # python-secret-auction

-A Python program that collects bid and determines the lighter bidder.
+A Python program that collects bid and determines the highest bidder.

 ## Features

 - Multiple bidders
-- Stores bid in a dictionary
+- Stores bids in a dictionary
 - Finds the highest bidder
-- Display the winner
+- Displays the winner

   ## Concetps Used